 The following provides some key definitions used in this document.
 Refer to IETF RFC 4949, Internet Security Glossary, Version 2, for a complete Internet Security Glossary, as well as tutorial material for many of these terms.

-Caller ID: The originating or calling party telephone number used to identify the caller carried either in the P-Asserted Identity or From header in the SIP [Ref 1] message.
+Caller ID: The originating or calling party telephone number used to identify the caller carried either in the P-Asserted-Identity or From header in the SIP [Ref 1] message.

 (Digital) Certificate: Binds a public key to a Subject (e.g., the end entity).
 A certificate document in the form of a digital data object to which is appended a computed digital signature value that depends on the data object [Ref 6].
 See also STI Certificate.